Tkayy729/Tkayy729/README.md

 - 👀 I’m interested in Web development using React and Node
 - 🌱 I’m currently learning backend operations
 - 💞️ I’m looking to  working with top companies and start-ups
-- 📫 How to reach me on emmmanueltweneboah71@gmail.com
+- 📫 Reach me on emmmanueltweneboah71@gmail.com